 If you want to explore a winter wonderland, consider the country’s snowiest major city, according to weather.com—Syracuse!
-Stay at the beautiful Barrington Manor Bed and Breakfast, a regal English Tudor home where you can warm up by the fireplace and enjoy a delicious home-cooked breakfast.
-Syracusians are so into winter (the city’s new slogan is #OfficialHomeOfWinter) that they turn their frosty landscape into art.
+Stay at the beautiful Hotel Skyler Syracuse, the city’s first LEED Platinum-certified hotel located in a lovingly restored former temple and theater.
+Syracusians are so into winter (one of the city’s slogans is #OfficialHomeOfWinter) that they turn their frosty landscape into art.
 Take a drive through the city’s famous outdoor light show along Onondaga Lake, Lights on the Lake.
-The display is two miles long and features fantastic twinkling structures of lights, such as a Fantasy Forest, the Land of Oz, and of course, Santa!
+The display is two miles long and features fantastic twinkling structures of lights, such as a Fantasy Forest, the Land of Oz, and a fairy tale magic grand finale!

 Finally, if you’re looking for an indoor activity, you can find enough fun to fill a day or more at the enormous Destiny USA mall.
-Besides more than 250 shops and outlets, check out the full-size indoor go-karting track, the world’s largest indoor suspended ropes course, a 325-seat comedy club, and WonderWorks, an interactive educational learning fun zone!
+Besides more than 250 shops and outlets, check out the full-size indoor go-karting track, the world’s largest indoor suspended ropes course, and WonderWorks, an interactive educational learning fun zone!

-After a day of exercise and chill, head to the Ellicottville Oasis Spa (also part of the resort) to relax with a hot stone massage, body wraps, or pedicure—which feels extra wonderful after a day in ski boots!
+After a day of exercise and chill, head to the Ellicottville Oasis Spa (also part of the resort) to relax with a massage, manicure, or pedicure—which feels extra wonderful after a day in ski boots!

 Credit: Saratoga County Chamber of Commerce

-Saratoga Springs offers both exciting outdoor winter activities that will get your blood pumping warm, comforting spas, and indoor fun to enjoy after facing the cold.
-Check in for a night or two in one of the beautiful rooms at the Residence Inn by Marriott, Saratoga Springs where you’ll be close to downtown.
+Saratoga Springs offers exciting outdoor winter activities that will get your blood pumping warm, comforting spas, and indoor fun to enjoy after facing the cold.
+Check in for a night or two in one of the beautiful rooms at the Residence Inn Saratoga Springs where you’ll be close to downtown.
 Just half an hour’s drive away is the very beginner-friendly Willard Mountain.
 You can rent equipment and take lessons in downhill skiing and snowboarding, or check out the separate area of the mountain designated specifically for snow tubing.
-Saratoga Spa State Park has two ice-skating rinks, one of which is also available for playing ice hockey.
-Whether you skate or not, the park is an amazing place to walk around during winter.
+Saratoga Spa State Park is an amazing place to walk around during winter.
 Even when there’s snow on the ground, you can still find the natural mineral springs flowing, and their minerals turn the surrounding snow brilliant shades of red and orange.